Return to Main Page.

 Although many sub-races of humanoids exist on Julan, only the orcs and gnolls rule over areas large enough to be considered as civilized by most others.
 The gnolls and hobgoblins are much less violent (although often far from friendly) and interact regularly with the human kingdoms they border.

 The orcs live mostly in the southeast part of the central mountains, bordering Shreve, Dunath, and the swamps.
 They have many goblins and ogres living among them, mostly acting as menial servants (goblins) or bodyguards (ogres).

 It is unknown if there are any goblin clans large enough and independent enough to be considered a kingdom.
 Most of the known goblins live in small villages, or are subservient to the larger humanoid races.

 Barely civilized, by even the most liberal meaning of the word, ogres seem to have their place in orcish society at least.
 When not encountered as part of an orc settlement or entourage, they are often bandits or raiders, preying upon outlying villages.

 The gnolls live on the northwestern edge of the Tirnost forests and into the southern reaches of the mountains.
+They are the most civilized of the humanoid races, and also the most accomplished at arcane arts.
 The most common other humanoid living among the gnolls are the hobgoblins.